UST-QuAntiL/qhana-docker/docs/workflows.md

 ![Configure hello-world input.](images/workflow-editor/configure_hello_world_input.png)

 Add an output with "result.qoutput.helloWorldResult" as process variable name.
-The prefix "result.qoutput." is used for all outputs that should be the output of the whole workflow.
+The prefix "result." marks this variable as a workflow result and ".qoutput" as QHAna plugin output.
 Select "String or expression" as assignment type and "${output}" as value to assign the output of the plugin to the process variable.

 ![Configure hello-world output.](images/workflow-editor/configure_hello_world_output.png)

 To transform this workflow into an executable workflow, click on the wrench icon to the right of the "Transformation" button and make sure only "DataFlow Transformation" and "QHAna Transformation" are active.
+After the transformation the name of the workflow is appended with "_transformed" to indicated that it was already transformed, but you can change the name as shown in the beginning.

 ![Configure transformation.](images/workflow-editor/configure_transformation.png)